ECP-WarpX/impactx/docs/source/usage/python.rst

    :param knll: integrated strength of the nonlinear lens (m)
    :param cnll: distance of singularities from the origin (m)

+.. py:class:: impactx.elements.Programmable

+   A programmable beam optics element.

+   This element can be programmed to receive callback hooks into Python functions.

+   .. py:property:: beam_particles

+      This is a function hook for pushing all beam particles.
+      This accepts a function or lambda with the following arguments:

+      .. py:method:: user_defined_function(pti: ImpactXParIter, refpart: RefPart)

+         This function is called repeatedly for all particle tiles or boxes in the beam particle container.
+         Particles can be pushed and are relative to the reference particle

+   .. py:property:: ref_particle

+      This is a function hook for pushing the reference particle.
+      This accepts a function or lambda with the following argument:

+      .. py:method:: another_user_defined_function(refpart: RefPart)

+         This function is called for the reference particle as it passes through the element.
+         The reference particle is updated *before* the beam particles are pushed.

 .. py:class:: impactx.elements.Quad(ds, k, nslice=1)